 The easiest way to get started with TerriaJS is to use TerriaMap.
 TerriaMap is a full-featured application built on TerriaJS, ready to be customized with your own branding and catalog.
 It is also a great starting point for more in-depth customization.

 This guide explains how to build and run TerriaMap locally.
-See Deployment to learn how to deploy it for use by others.
+See Deploying to learn how to deploy it for use by others.

 You may also be interested in how to make your own map without writing any code.